25 Best Websites for Teachers

-Go here before creating any lessons for your interactive whiteboard from scratch.
-Chances are you'll find an existing lesson ready to grab and go, or at least inspiration from other teachers who've taught the same material.
+Go to Smart Exchange before creating any lessons for your interactive whiteboard from scratch.
+Chances are you'll find an existing lesson ready to grab and go, or inspiration from other teachers who've taught the same material.
 Plus, the customizable Whack-A-Mole game is a must-have for test prep and review.

-Moviemaking has never been easier than it is at Xtranormal, where all you have to do is write a script and choose a background and characters, and the text is transformed into a short animated clip.
-The classroom possibilities are endless-challenge kids to write an additional scene for a book you are reading, or have one character explain the water cycle to another.
+Moviemaking has never been easier than it is at PowToon.
+To create a short animated clip, all you have to do is write a script and choose characters and other graphics using a simple drag-and-drop tool.
+The classroom possibilities are endless — challenge kids to write an additional scene for a book you are reading in English class, or have one character explain the water cycle to another for a science project.

-Whether or not your state has adopted the Common Core, you'll want to bookmark this site, which not only offers an overview of the new standards but provides a thoughtful framework for how the standards were determined and what we can reasonably expect students at given grade levels to achieve.
+This site not only offers an overview of the new Common Core State Standards, but provides a thoughtful framework for how the standards were determined and what we can reasonably expect students at given grade levels to achieve.

 Along with an excellent blog that tackles some of the more difficult aspects of education, Teaching Tolerance offers activities and teaching kits on topics ranging from the civil rights movement to the separation of church and state.

-Many of the professional development series from the Annenberg Foundation are available on demand here, with videos on teaching measurement, writing workshop, and more.
+Many of the PD series from the Annenberg Foundation are available on demand here, with videos on teaching measurement, writing workshop, and more.
 You'll see master teachers at work and undoubtedly snag an idea or two for your own classroom.

 In the hustle and bustle of the classroom, it can be easy to lose track of the outside forces affecting education.
-The NEA explains how to take action regarding the issues you care about most-including merit pay, NCLB, and funding for education.
+The National Education Association explains how to take action regarding the issues you care about most — including merit pay, the No Child Left Behind Act, and funding for education.

 Reading the Top Teaching blog is like paging through a cooking magazine.
 Just as you might be inspired to try a 12-course meal instead of your usual mac and cheese, you'll leave wanting to push your teaching to the next level.
-And even if your classroom will never look like blogger Beth Newingham's (in a word-amazing!), you'll benefit from these veterans' wealth of experience and knowledge.
+No matter what you're interested in — Pinterest-worthy bulletin boards, savvy tech-integration tips, or how to save money on classroom materials — these veteran teachers' wealth of experience and knowledge will leave you satiated.